Skip to main content

 How do I monitor a CouchDB cluster?

 Each CouchDB node exposes its own /_node/_local/_stats endpoint.
-Add a separate receiver block for each node:
+Add a separate receiver block per node:

 receivers: